 Hypertension: As with all NSAIDs, celecoxib can lead to the onset of new hypertension or worsening of pre-existing hypertension, either of which may contribute to the increased incidence of CV events.
 NSAIDs, including celecoxib, should be used with caution in patients with hypertension.
-Blood pressure should be monitored closely during the initiation of therapy with celecoxib and throughout the course of therapy (see section 5.1).
+Blood pressure should be monitored closely during the initiation of therapy with celecoxib and throughout the course of therapy (See Section 5.1 Pharmacodynamic properties - Clinical Studies - ABPM Substudy).